Each semester, you are invited to attend and observe a class from a selection of courses that are made 'open' to UQ staff.

 Course overview

-• Delivery: 2-hour lecture/workshop
+• Delivery: flipped approach, 2–hour online discussion/lecture

 Teaching tools and techniques